Empowerment through enrichment.

 The educational and enrichment opportunities taken for granted in communities across the country are dangerously lacking for teen girls on the Pine Ridge Reservation.
-The Lakota Cultural Exchange began as an earnest attempt to offer one girl at a time the chance to participate in the empowering can you get tinidazole over the counter camp.
-Enough interest in that camp was generated for them to start their very own Girls Rock! camp on the reservation, summer 2016.
-Now for summer 2017, efforts to take enrichment directly to Pine Ridge are continuing with the set-up of music programs at a couple of schools that will benefit girls and boys, grades K-12.
+The Lakota Cultural Exchange began as an earnest attempt to offer one girl at a time the chance to participate in the empowering Girls Rock!
+Chicago camp.
+Enough interest in that format was generated for them to start their very own Girls Rock! camp on the reservation, so efforts to take enrichment directly to Pine Ridge moved to the set-up of music programs at a couple of schools to benefit girls and boys, grades K-12.

 How we started

-When Ed Young Man Afraid of His Horse came to speak in Chicago (arranged through a family friend) half a dozen years ago about the devastation of the Lakota, I was moved to my core by his description.
+When Ed Young Man Afraid of His Horse came to speak in Chicago (arranged through a family friend) years ago about the devastation of the Lakota, I was moved to my core by his description.
 I had an even more moving personal exchange with Ed after his talk, when I went up to him to express my thanks for his sharing what he did.
-After learning more on my own, I contemplated what I could do as a teen girl and approached the directors of can tinidazole be bought over the counter dojo about the possibility of securing a camp scholarship for a girl to come and learn self-defense basics.
+After learning more on my own, I contemplated what I could do as a teen girl and approached the directors of Thousand Waves dojo about the possibility of securing a camp scholarship for a girl to come and learn self-defense basics.
 As a pilot of the now evolving cultural exchange, my family hosted a Lakota teen for two weeks to participate in that camp.
 Through this experience, I learned much more about how vulnerable girls are on the reservation.
 I concluded that a shorter camp with an older girl would be better, as would an enrichment experience other than self-defense.

 Regrouping took some time, but in 2014, an older Lakota teen spent one week in Chicago at the Girls Rock! camp, where the director extended a secure camp spot, scholarship and offer of any other necessary support without hesitation.
 Committed to defraying expenses that would, in a more traditional exchange program, be shouldered by the guest, enough was raised to cover our guest’s flights that summer with my first stab at a formalized sort of fundraising effort (the seasonal NIKI’S NUTS).
-You can find specifics about that at where can i buy tinidazole over the counter, where many posts from its time as a fundraiser-page remain, despite page conversion now to discussion of the Lakota Cultural Exchange Program as a whole.
+You can find specifics about that at facebook.com/nikisnuts, where many posts from its time as a fundraiser-page remain, despite page conversion now to discussion of the Lakota Cultural Exchange Program as a whole.
 The generous donations that facilitated our guest’s participation that year are deeply appreciated.

-For summer 2015, thanks to an incredibly generous donation from an anonymous philanthropist who covered all flight and camp expenses for a girl coming from Pine Ridge to Chicago, my focus was on building on the previous summer’s extended pilot by tweaking the exchange experience, particularly in enhancing the guest one through increased host incentive.
+For summer 2015, thanks to an incredibly generous donation from an anonymous philanthropist who covered all flight and camp expenses for a girl coming from Pine Ridge to Chicago, focus was on building on the previous summer’s extended pilot by tweaking the exchange experience.
 In summer 2016, with the exchange in its previous iteration in transition, Pine Ridge got its very own Girls Rock! camp, freeing up energy here for focus on cultural exchange in sharing of other resources directly on the reservation.
-With thanks again to the philanthropist, whose identity remains undisclosed but whose example remains hugely apparent and inspiring, summer 2017 will see the delivery of two schools’ wish lists, so that the kids in those schools can enjoy music programs starting in the fall.
+With thanks again to the philanthropist, whose identity remains undisclosed but whose example remains hugely apparent and inspiring, summer 2017 saw the delivery of two schools’ wish lists, so that the kids could have music programs for K-12 at Little Wound School and K-8 at Red Shirt School.

 Please connect with us and share the links!

-The two immensely generous communities that have assisted in my efforts to help one teenage girl at a time on the reservation are metronidazole or tinidazole over the counter, where one Lakota girl benefited from their gift of a two-week camp and can you get tinidazole over the counter where girls spent subsequent summers.
+The two immensely generous communities that assisted in early efforts to help one teenage girl at a time on the reservation are Thousand Waves, where one Lakota girl benefited from their gift of a two-week camp and Girls Rock!
+Chicago where girls spent subsequent summers.
 Both communities are wholly committed to empowerment, the latter focused on girls up to the age of sixteen through music, a medium I believe ideal for the exchange as music-related cultural boundaries are insignificant.
 Both of these organizations are Not-For-Profit and rely upon their own fundraisers to exist and do all the good that they do.
 Anyone inclined to read up, can get some impression of their efforts at their websites, where you can also find links to their Facebook pages.

-Ditto over the counter tinidazole tablets, a non-profit devoted to the mission of “preserving indigenous cultures, languages, & traditions”, for their efforts coordinated with LA composer/musician Doug Bossi to facilitate music program set-up in schools on Pine Ridge.
+Ditto Blue Skies Foundation, a non-profit devoted to the mission of “preserving indigenous cultures, languages, & traditions,” for their efforts coordinated with LA composer/musician Doug Bossi to facilitate music program set-up in schools on Pine Ridge.

 Why this is important

-If you haven’t revisited Bury My Heart at Wounded Knee recently and want a quick review, an easily accessed source is Aaron Huey’s TED talk (video below) and the photo journal he did for National Geographic, titled “is tinidazole available over the counter”.
+If you haven’t revisited Bury My Heart at Wounded Knee recently and want a quick review, an easily accessed source is Aaron Huey’s TED talk (video below) and the photo journal he did for National Geographic, titled “In the Shadow of Wounded Knee”.